HealthIntegrative Health

 • Dismissing mental health concerns

-Health education helps break these habits and replaces them with healthier ones.
+Which is why health education is imperative, as it helps break these habits, and replaces them with healthier ones.

 When people understand health, they can support policies that improve their lives, such as: